-Gareth Price repainted this Bachmann Hall from lined green to wartime black.
+This Bachmann Hall was repainted from lined green to wartime black by Martin Blackwell.
 Flack screens were added from brass sheet embossed with fixings, and etched plates were from the Modelmaster range.
 The prototype 4942 received all black livery on 18 June 1943.
 Following the lifting of blackout restrictions in April 1945, removal of platings on side windows began about the end of May 1945, but not completed until late 1947.
 Photo by Martin Blackwell, courtesy of the owner Gareth Price.

 |In post-1945 green, the Manor Class loco shown here is from a Malcolm Mitchell etched brass kit.
 These engines were introduced in 1938, and were quite versatile engines due to their relatively light axle loading.
 Image courtesy Malcolm Mitchell.

 7mm Pannier by Paul Cambridge showing the scruffy appearance typical of many locos.
 The livery is green underneath the weathered grime.
 The loco is a Vulcan kit with added detail.
 Photo courtesy Paul Cambridge.

 From 1942, the shirtbutton ceased to be used.
 Ordinary passenger and goods classes carried the letters 'G W R' appropriately spaced on tender or tank sides, and express passenger locos had the Coat of Arms between 'G' and 'W'.
 On tank locos, there was some variation in the spacing between the letters 'G W R'.

 From April 1942 (possibly February 1942) to 1945, all classes receiving full repaints in the works, except for some Kings, Castles and Stars, were painted all black, as a result of wartime shortages 1.
 Locos were not lined, and it seems that safety valve covers were painted over.
 For locos painted black, the G W insignia did not have any black shading.